Hari Om Pandey

 Hari Om Pandey is an Indian politician belonging to the Bharatiya Janata Party (BJP).
-He served as the Member of the Parliament (Lok Sabha), from 2014 to 2019.
-He won in the 2014 Indian general elections from the Ambedkar Nagar constituency in the state of Uttar Pradesh..
+He is currently serving as Member of Legislative Council (MLC) from Ayodhya-Ambedkarnagar Local Authorities seat.He served as the Member of the Parliament (Lok Sabha), from 2014 to 2019.
+He won in the 2014 Indian general elections from the Ambedkar Nagar constituency in the state of Uttar Pradesh.
 He defeated his nearest rival Rakesh Pandey of Bahujan Samaj Party (BSP) by a margin of 139,429 votes.
-He is currently serving as member of legislative council (MLC) from Ayodhya-Ambedkarnagar seat.
 He is the first person from BJP to win Ambedkar nagar constituency.
 He is also cousin of NRI Researcher Kaushlendra Tripathi.